Bank Fraud

 The Role of Regulation and Law Enforcement

 Governments and regulatory bodies play a significant role in combating bank fraud.
 They establish laws and regulations that define bank fraud and prescribe penalties for offenders.
-Law enforcement agencies investigate and prosecute individuals and organizations involved in fraudulent activities, while regulatory agencies ensure that financial institutions comply with anti-fraud measures.
+Law enforcement agencies investigate and prosecute individuals and organisations involved in fraudulent activities, while regulatory agencies ensure that financial institutions comply with anti-fraud measures.

 Reporting and Investigating Fraud

-Victims of bank fraud should report the crime to their bank and relevant authorities immediately.
+Victims of bank fraud should report the crime to their bank and the relevant authorities immediately.
 Prompt reporting can help in the recovery of lost funds and the apprehension of fraudsters.

 International Cooperation